rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Have you ever stop and ask yourself how expensive "thinking" is?

 Thinking is brutally expensive.
-Every sound has to be memorized  by a series of neuron paths activations and repetitions.
+Every sound was memorized  by activating, usually by repetition, a series of neuron paths.

 When you are "thinking", your brain is like a fireworks show.